kylerush/blog/blog/src/content/post/qwik-bullmq-postgres/index.md

 ![System diagram](./system-diagram.svg)

 I walk you through how this application architecture works at a high level.
 To illustrate this I provide some code snippets.
 This blog post is not about writing production application code and the code snippets are not production quality.
 This blog post would be far too long and difficult to follow otherwise.
-I am specifically not covering type safety, database connection pooling, etc.
+I am specifically not covering type safety, database connection pooling, etc. I am also not going to cover prompt engineering and optimization.
+The prompts I use below are illustrative.
+They may not actually produce what the example code expects.

 ## Using LMs to provide legal advice
 Imagine an LM based application that can give legal advice to startups.
 Let's say a startup accidentally hired the wrong person into a C-Suite role and needs to do a termination.
 How do they go about that?